eacton/CAGEF/Lesson_1/Lesson1.md

 ## 6   T_2_6 7.69 28.7 65.52  7.03  1.5   57    3          6 0.8  0.0    14
 ```

-These samples are not replibacteriaes.
+These samples are not replicates.
 Each represents a combination of a different country, latrine, and depth.
 In this case, we might prefer to have Samples as character, not a factor.
 (Note: TRUE and FALSE can be abbreviated as T and F)

 ```r